johnny353535/yoi/docs/_pages/utilities/grid.md

 permalink: utilities/grid
 ---

-## Layout and Grid
+# Layout and Grid

-This framework does not implement a traditional layout grid.
+<p class="intro">This framework does not implement a traditional layout grid.
 Instead, it contains utility classes for fractional widths as well as utility classes for absolute widths and heighs.
-These classes are simple yet powerful enough to compose almost every desired layouts.
+These classes are simple yet powerful enough to compose almost every desired layouts.</p>

 |           |                                                                                              |
 | -         | -                                                                                            |